The DiVincenzo Criteria

 - The ability to initialise the state of the qubits to a simple

-This is the equivalent to the reset button on your computer.
+This is the equivalent of the reset button on your computer.
 If you can’t create a clean state to start with, it’s hard to run any sort of program.

 - Long relevant decoherence times.